A short message from some of pupils for prospective parents who came to visit us on our last open day:

 E Mails and Texts, the School Website.

 Newsletter and other messages are generally sent by email.
 When a parental signature is required we send a paper copy home.
 We try not to bombard you with emails, but some times of the year are busier than others!
-We ask parents to register with ParentMailx.
-Through this service it is possible to pay voluntary donations for school outings, and to receive urgent text messages,i.e.. if the school has to close in bad weather.
-Please also check the School Website.
-The Diary is updated with events, and the Class teachers regularly update their class pages, which give a good insight into what the class has been learning.
+The School Website and Facebook page is regularly updated.
+The Diary is updated with events, and photos are put on to the Gallery.
+Your child will have a password for the VLE (Virtual Learning Environment) where you can access the week's spellings, maths tasks etc.

 The organisation of these social events is the sort of thing a class representative would do, so if you are interested in taking on this role please let the school know.
 There should be a minimum of 2 representatives per class, but you can have more.
 The class reps are a great link for the staff and FOSMS and other class parents to speed up and clarify communication.